How to Stop Picking Your Nose: 8 Simple Steps

 Remove their hands from their noses.

-Sometimes it is important to just physically remove your children's hands from their noses and tell them "no." The act of physically moving their body will help them remember that this is not something they should be doing.
-Hopefully after doing this only a few times, your children will understand that they should not be picking their noses.
+Sometimes it is important to just physically remove your children's hands from their noses and tell them “no.” The act of physically moving their hands will help them remember that this is not something they should be doing.
+Hopefully, after doing this only a few times, your children will understand that they should not be picking their noses.

 While in rare instances picking your nose can result in serious health issues, it is typically relatively safe for adults.
 The issue really comes if you tend to do it in public or you do it all day, causing harm to the inside of your nose.
 If this is the case, follow some of these tips to try to stop the habit.

 Finally, if you are looking for an additional health habit to build, then try this superfood green drink to get a boost of energy and nutrients to get you through the day.

 Share your thoughts on nose-picking?